Vertilux/vertilux.github.io/_posts/2016-08-22-creating-price-lists.md

 You will be redirected to the price list index page.

 ### Step 3
-Price lists can be created from two different methods or ways:
+Price lists can be created from two different methods:

 1. **From Scratch**
 With this method you can create a price list with multiple items or products from different categories.
 Means that you can mixed any item.